derekjgriffith/MORTICIA/morticia/doc/mitsuba.rst

 found at the `Mitsuba Python bindings <http://www.mitsuba-renderer.org/api/group__libpython.html>`_ web page.
 This is the primary way in which MORTICIA interacts with Mitsuba.
 An alternative method is to interact via Mitsuba `.xml` scene files using the `lxml` package.
 The Jupyter notebook examples will show interaction via the Python API.
+The mitsuba.core library can be used for vector manipulation and transformation as illustrated in the Mitsuba manual in the section on Python integration, which is part of the Mitsuba development guide.

 Transforming Mitsuba Scene Files
 --------------------------------